Second French Plan for Open Science

 - Create a post of national open science coordinator and a network of national open science coordinators, the Council of National Open Science Coordination (CoNOSC).

-- Continue to structure the French community in its contribution to EOSC: promote EOSC membership to French research performing organisations, moderate the community of French EOSC stakeholders, organise an annual EOSC-France event.
+- Continue to structure the French community in its contribution to the EOSC: promote the EOSC membership to French research performing organisations, moderate the community of French EOSC stakeholders, organise an annual EOSC-France event.

 - Actively encourage French open science services to sign up to the EOSC catalogue of services.